 The data stores traffic flow information by day of the week and time of day; therefore, using this historical traffic data will result in more accurate travel times.
 For example, routing through the city at 7:30 a.m. on a weekday will take longer than routing through the city at midnight.
 Historical traffic data can be used by specifying start times when creating routes using the Find Route tool or Network Analyst.
 Historical traffic is based on the average of observed speeds over the past two years.
 A few specific kinds of links are not covered in historical traffic, because they are not navigable roadways: ferry links, rail links, and any link that is not marked as accessible by emergency vehicles.
 See Routing.
 For a list of the presence of historical traffic data by data provider, product, and country, see StreetMap Premium product coverage.

-A Locator Update refers to a quarterly release of a new style of locators similar to the ones used for the ArcGIS Online World Geocoding Service.
+A Locator Update refers to a quarterly release of a new style of locators built like the ones used for the ArcGIS Online World Geocoding Service.
 Locator Updates are released on My Esri on a quarterly basis (Q1, Q2, Q3, and Q4) for all five StreetMap Premium regions (Asia Pacific, Europe, Latin America, Middle East and Africa, and North America).